Load Tests¶

 Web and Load Tests with context parameters¶

 We do not want to load test the requests neither to all users, applications, groups or securables.
 We want just to load test the request to all effective permissions.
-To get this goal we have to set manually all data as context parameters even the authorization token using the app.config
+To get this goal we have to set manually all data as context parameters even the authorization token using the app.config file with the following settings:

 - identity server: url of authentication identity server to get the authorization token.